All Episodes

 Apparently, according to authorities just published, the two departments of government in the United States who will not be ready for Y2K are the Department of Defense and the Department of Transport.

-We simply will not have converted the chips.
+We simply will not have converted the chip to cope with anything beyond 2,000.

-This is what I am told by every single person.
+This is what I am told by every single person in the world.

 They should, but the point I'm making, that's true, that's true.